luftaquila/fsk-energymeter/README.md

 ![](.github/assets/wire.png)

 The _data cable_ and the _drive cable_ are two distinct cables.
-When driving the vehicle, connect the _drive cable_ to the LV connector of the FSK-EEM device.
+When driving the vehicle, connect the _drive cable_ to the LV connector of the device.
 To extract data, disconnect the _drive cable_ and connect the _data cable_ instead.

 > [!CAUTION]
 > Misconnection of the pins may cause permanent damage to the device.